jina-ai/docs/chapters/my_first_jina_app.md

 Your search engine is now ready to run!

 ⚠️  Note down the port number.
-You'll need it for `curl` and the Jina Box frontend.
+You'll need it for `curl` and the Jina Box front-end.
 In our case we can see it's `45678`.

-ℹ️  `python app.py query_restful` doesn't pop up a search interface - for that you'll need to connect via `curl`, Jina Box, or another client.
-Alternatively run `python app.py query` to search from your terminal.
+ℹ️  `python app.py -t query_restful` doesn't pop up a search interface - for that you'll need to connect via `curl`, Jina Box, or another client.
+Alternatively run `python app.py -t query` to search from your terminal.

 ### Searching Wikipedia sentences

 See our section on [searching the data](#search-the-data).

 When you're finished, stop the Flow with Ctrl-C (or Command-C on a Mac), and run `deactivate` to exit your virtualenv.
-(If you wish to re-activate it in future, you can return to the app directory and run `source env/bin/activate`).
+(If you wish to re-activate it in the future, you can return to the app directory and run `source env/bin/activate`).

 ## 🤔 How does it work?